angular/components/src/lib/input/input.md

 * week

 ### Form field features

 There are a number of `<mat-form-field>` features that can be used with any `<input matInput>` or `<textarea matInput>`.
 These include error messages, hint text, prefix & suffix, and theming.
 For additional information about these features, see the [form field documentation](https://material.angular.io/components/form-field/overview).

 ### Placeholder

 A placeholder is a text label displayed in the input area when the input does not contain text.
-When text is present, placeholder will float above the input area.
-The placeholder can be specified either via a `placeholder` attribute on the input or a `<mat-placeholder>` element in the same form field at the `matInput`.
+When text is present, the placeholder will float above the input area.
+The placeholder can be specified either via a `placeholder` attribute on the input or a `<mat-placeholder>` element in the same form field as the `matInput`.
 The `<mat-form-field>` also has additional options for changing the behavior of the placeholder.
 For more information see the [form field placeholder documentation](https://material.angular.io/components/form-field/overview#floating-placeholder).

-### Custom Error Matcher
+### Changing when error messages are shown

 The `<mat-form-field>` allows you to
 [associate error messages](https://material.angular.io/components/form-field/overview#error-messages)
 with your `matInput`.
 By default, these error messages are shown when the control is invalid and